Correr-Zhou/MagicTailor/README.md

 ```
 > ❗Please check the quality of the masks output by Grounded-SAM to ensure that the model runs correctly.

-Alternatively, you can also train it with customized hyperparameters, just like:
+Alternatively, you can also train it with customized hyperparameters, such as:
 ```
 python train.py
     --instance_data_dir examples/person_k+hair_c \